Current 25% Increase in Net Sales

 Each industry has its own peculiarities; with raw timber the lucrative components include land development, land sales, tax credits and of course the type of wood cut.
 It is highly likely that this respective year, Cole Mountain Timber was clearing land for a basic type of wood and had no land or development sales.

-So a net profit margin in isolation, i.e. a single year is not an indicator of value.
+A net profit margin in isolation, i.e. a single year is not an indicator of value.
 To understand this, the reader must gain familiarity with net profit margin fundamentals.

 Fundamentals of the Net Profit Margin

 The net profit margin serves as a standard of performance for a business.
 The idea is to develop (identify) the best performance year(s) and why other years failed to adhere to the ideal standard.
 For example, the following table identifies the net profit margin for a fast food restaurant over 11 years.
 A schedule attached includes criteria related to the outcomes.